Freddie Spencer Chapman: Post-war

 After the war, Chapman was asked to form a school in Germany for the sons and daughters of British Forces and Control Commission Civilians resident in the British Zone of occupied Germany.
 This school, the King Alfred School, Plön, for children 11 to 18 years of age, used the German naval establishment at Plön in Schleswig-Holstein where Admiral Dönitz had resided during the last days of World War II.
 Chapman, as headmaster, set up the school, organised the teachers, arranged for the alterations to accept both boys and girls, and then in one day in 1948 accepted 400 young boys and girls into what was possibly the first successful comprehensive, co-educational boarding school in the world.
 His dynamism and understanding of the requirements of young people were the guiding influence in setting up the school to become a first class success story which lasted for 11 years.
 He was relieved after its successful commencement, at which time he continued in educational work as Headmaster of St Andrew's College, Grahamstown, South Africa (1956–61) Then Warden at the Pestalozzi Children’s Village Sedlescombe between (1962–66) and Warden of Wantage Hall at the University of Reading (1966–71).

 He was the subject of This Is Your Life in January 1964 when he was surprised by Eamonn Andrews at the BBC Television Theatre.

 Personal life

-In 1946, Chapman married Faith Townson and had three children: Nicholas, Stephen and Christopher.
+In 1946, Chapman married Faith Townson, daughter of a Hampshire farmer and a WAAF Flight Officer at the Church of the Redemption, New Delhi India and they had three children: Nicholas, Stephen (1949) and Christopher.

 Death

 Chapman suffered from frequent and severe back pain, as well as recurring stomach pain and headaches.
-Chapman committed suicide in his study on 8 August 1971, leaving a note for his wife reading, "I don't want you to have to nurse an invalid for the rest of my life."
+Chapman committed suicide in his study at Wantage Hall, Reading on 8 August 1971, leaving a note for his wife reading, "I don't want you to have to nurse an invalid for the rest of my life."

 Freeman adds, "despite leading such an extraordinary life, Chapman still felt unfulfilled.
 For someone who had always sought 'to experience the fullness of life, and the inner satisfaction that comes from facing and overcoming danger', old age [apparently] offered few pleasures.